CARPOOL AND GET REWARDED!

 The Carpool Rewards Program rewards commuters who use Scoop and Waze Carpool to carpool to and from work.
 The program aims to increase local ridesharing during peak travel periods, therefore reducing single occupancy vehicles, traffic congestion, greenhouse gas (GHG) emissions and the need for parking within San Mateo County.
 By carpooling, commuters can save time, money, and the environment.

-Carpool Definition Carpool commutes consist of two or more persons driving together in a privately owned vehicle; the driver does not get paid above the standard mileage reimbursement rate for providing the ride; and the trip for all passengers must start or end at workplaces or colleges in San Mateo County.
+Carpool Definition Carpool commutes consist of two or more individuals driving together in a privately owned vehicle to school or the workplace; the driver does not get paid above the standard mileage reimbursement rate for providing the ride; and the trip must start or end in San Mateo County.

 If you have any questions about this program, please contact firstname.lastname@example.org.